prestonharberts/fedora-40-configuration/docs/pop-shell.md

 - Active hint color: (right click to change) #80b9ff
 - Gaps: 3

-(light-top-bar) Open the Top Bar Organizer extension settings, and move pop-shell to be before dateMenu in the Right Top Bar Box.

 Adjust the following settings in Settings > Keyboard > View and Customize Shortcuts:

 - Move window to leftward monitor: Disabled